selwynpolit/d9book/book/routes.md

       'template' => 'abc-teks-srp--correlation-voting',
     ],
 ```
-The template will therefore be `abc-teks-srp--correlation.voting.yml`
+The template will therefore be `abc-teks-srp--correlation.voting.html.twig` and will be in the `templates` directory of the module. e.g. `docroot/modules/custom/abc_teks/modules/abc_teks_srp/templates/abc-teks-srp--correlation-voting.html.twig`

 ### Simple page without arguments